New national identity card initiated by the Department of Home Affairs

 Not having the book would result in arrest and expulsion to reserves.

 Designed to segregate the population, it became one of the most hated symbols of apartheid.

 In 1994, the new democracy willing to restore dignity for black citizens decided to issue the green book to all citizens.

 The green bar-coded identity book is used as proof of identification for many uses such as applying for a driver's license or passport, voter ID authentication and opening a bank account.

 However, fraud and theft have made the paper book increasingly insecure for individuals and the authorities.

-As part of a major national investment in technology modernization, the Department of Home Affairs (DHA) decided to put in place a new national identity card.
+As part of a significant national investment in technology modernization, the Department of Home Affairs (DHA) decided to put in place a new national identity card.

 Enhanced identity theft protection with the new national ID card